gdamaskos/gdamaskos/README.md

 <img align="right" src="https://thumbs.gfycat.com/PointedFrequentImperatorangel-size_restricted.gif">

-Software Engineer that turned into DevOps Engineer in the Cyber Security sector.
+Software Engineer that turned into Site Reliability Engineer.
 I enjoy setting up, configuring and maintaining a healthy Linux ecosystem leveraging Infrastructure-as-Code tools.

-Currently, I am expanding my skills in google cloud management and configuration using Terraform.
+Currently, I am expanding my skills in cloud management and configuration using Terraform.

 Previously, I reorganized crystallography research results in a Linux database server and developed a user friendly web application to make the data publicly available.
-I work well as a part of a team and I am also self-organized, so that I can work independently.
+I am a well organized team player who takes responsibility for his work.

-I have a background in Neuroscience and keep track of latest advances in the field.
+I have a background in Neuroscience and keep track of the new advances in the field.

 My dream is to take part in shaping the future of free software and actively support digital liberties community.
 <br><br>